starcrouz/plextheme-reading/README.md

 # Ubooquity enhanced Plex based theme with all currently reading comics list and more

-I like a lot Ubooquity to acces all my comics but I miss a lot a "currently reading" list of comics.
+Ubooquity is great to acces all your comics library from your tablet or computer but the missing piece was a "currently reading" list of comics.

 This theme intend to add this fonctionnality and some more :
 - show all currently reading comics